 - Parents may take their students home after lunch.
 However, both a child’s homeroom teacher and office need to be informed.

-- A lunch note went home last week to pre-purchase your adult meal.
-School lunch will only be available through this pre-payment requirement.
-Lunches should be pre-purchased by January 17th to allow ample time for us to order enough food for everyone.
-As adult meals receive no government subsidy, they are $3.65 each.
+- A lunch note will be sent home to pre-purchase your adult meal.
+School lunch for adults will only be available through this pre-payment requirement so we have time to order enough food for everyone.

-- Green and white out of uniform dress day (Mass appropriate)
+- Green and white and/or JFK spirit wear out of uniform dress day (Mass appropriate)

 - All Catholic schools Mass at AHS for grades 2-8.
 Look for a separate permission slip yet to be sent home and emailed.

 - Puppet show for TTh 3 yr old preschool, 7:30 a.m.

 - Wacky Tacky Out of Uniform Day